 - Phosphorus: Stimulates growth from the roots to the tips of leaves, and offers a strong start for young or newly potted plants

-Indoor plant food is formulated with a specific balance of these nutrients to help plants acclimate to and enjoy your environment.
+Indoor plant food is formulated with a specific balance of these nutrients to help plants acclimate to and enjoy their environment.

 What Are the Different Types of Plant Food?

-How plant food delivers nutrients to plants will differ upon the type of food.
+How to plant food delivers nutrients to plants will differ upon the type of food.
 There are three main types of plant food: water-soluble, liquid, and slow release.
+All three types of plant food are available at our online plant store.

 Slow release plant food, like Miracle-Gro Indoor Plant Food Spikes or PotShots™ Plant Food, will dissolve incrementally over time as you water.
 This means that after the application of a slow release plant food, you will conveniently be feeding your plant every time you water.